 - producing an independent, empirical research paper project on the legal profession with the goal of publication in a scholarly journal and/or the Center’s digital magazine, The Practice;

-- creating “short form” thought leadership pieces for the Center’s various publications on a range of topics; and
+- creating short written, video, or audio for the Center’s various publications on a range of topics; and

 - acting as an active member of our vibrant intellectual community, including mentorship and privileged access to Center workshops, conferences, and other events.

 Please submit all applications to Dana Walters ([email protected]).
 Applications will be accepted until January 15, 2023.
 We are happy to answer any questions in advance of a formal application.
 Please include:

 - Your curriculum vitae

 - A written statement of approximately 500-1,000 words that includes:

 - A proposal describing the research project that you intend to pursue during the Student Fellowship.
 This is not intended to be final and is simply meant to be a first step in your thinking about your research project.

 - A statement on what interests you most about the legal profession, and how the Center’s mission and a CLP Student Fellowship correspond with and further your own professional goals